 Locke thought it was obvious that people are permitted to use the Earth’s resources without getting permission from everyone else first.
-What is the point of God’s giving us the world if we have to meet an impossible condition before we are permitted to eat the food we need to stay alive?
+What is the point of God’s giving us the world if we have to meet an impossible condition before we are permitted to eat?
 He noted that the way we acquire goods like food is by labor: picking fruit or killing deer.

 But this is not enough to get to property rights.
-Part of what it means for you to have a property right to something is that others are obliged not to use that thing.
+Part of what it means for you to have a property right to something is that others are bound by duties not to use that thing.
 So far, Locke has shown that God must have allowed people to use things in nature.
 He has not shown that anyone else has an obligation to let them keep the things they take out of nature.
-This is not usually an issue with things like fruit or acorns: once they have been eaten, no one else is going to get them (or want them).
+This is not really an issue with food like venison or acorns: once they have been eaten, no one else is going to get them (or want them).
 But if one person is to have ownership of a piece of land, then others are going to have to have duties not to cross that land or take any crops that grow on it even when they could do those things.
 It is those duties that Locke has to explain.

 In short, Locke needs to explain how the fact that an individual labors on something does two things:

-Makes it the case that others have obligations not to use that thing.
+Generates obligations for others not to use that thing.

 He has two ways of doing these things.